algosup/2024-2025-project-4-web-fpga-team-1/management/weeklyReport/weeklyReport5.md

 | ----------- | --------------- |
 | NOGUES Loïc | Project Manager |
 # 1.Overview Of The Week
 Overall the week was productive because we meet all the deadlines for now.
-Some issues as been discovered with some members and the code.
+Some issues has been discovered with some members and the code.